jimjonesbr/rdf_fdw/README.md

 **Description**

-A system view that provides detailed version information for `rdf_fdw` and all its dependencies, including core libraries (PostgreSQL, libxml, librdf, libcurl) and optional components (SSL, zlib, libSSH, nghttp2), along with compiler and build information.
+A system view that provides detailed version information for `rdf_fdw` and all its dependencies, including core libraries (PostgreSQL, libxml, libcurl) and optional components (SSL, zlib, libSSH, nghttp2), along with compiler and build information.
 Returns individual component names and their corresponding versions for convenient programmatic access.

 -------